Urban Farming Assistance

-In order to support urban farms in their integration of conservation farming practices, the San Mateo RCD is offering an Urban Farm Conservation Technical Assistance & Mini Grant Program (revised July 3, 2019).
-RCD will help urban farms to develop a conservation plan and provide funding towards implementation of conservation practices.
-Applications are due July 12th.
+In order to support urban farms in their integration of conservation farming practices, the San Mateo RCD offered an Urban Farm Conservation Technical Assistance & Mini Grant Program in 2019.
+The San Mateo RCD continues to help urban farms to develop a conservation plan and provide funding towards implementation of conservation practices.
+Contact us for more information.

 - UC Cooperative Extension – San Mateo and San Francisco Counties

 - San Mateo County Office of Sustainability

 RCD Contact: Kasey Butler